simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

 Remote Access
 -------------

-This section describes how to install software on nodes to access the desktop remotely, X2GO and VNC.
+This section describes how to install x2go and :term:`VNC` software on nodes to access the desktop remotely.

-X2GO and Mate
+x2go and MATE
 ^^^^^^^^^^^^^

 Follow the instructions in `Install Extra Puppet Modules`_ to install